Y0Coss/docs-fork/pages/public_cloud/public_cloud_network_services/configuration-02-how-to-configure-ipv6/guide.en-asia.md

 > [!warning]
 >
 > Please note that the IPv6 address is configured by default on our Public Cloud instances.
-Make sure you check operating system configuration file before making any changes.
+Be sure to check the operating system configuration file before making any changes.
 >

 ### Glossary